Politics of Switzerland: Legislative branch

 The Federal Assembly convenes to elect the members of the Federal Council.

 The two chambers are equal (perfect bicameralism).
-This power-sharing system serves to avoid monopolization of federal politics by more populated cantons to the detriment of smaller and rural cantons.
+This power-sharing system prevents monopolization of federal politics by more populated cantons to the detriment of smaller and rural cantons.

 Members of both houses serve for 4 years and only serve as members of parliament part-time (so-called "Milizsystem" or Citizen legislature).

 Political parties and elections

 Switzerland has a rich party landscape.
 The four parties represented in the Federal Council are generally called the government parties: The Liberals (FDP/PLR), the Social Democratic Party (SP/PS), The Centre (DM/LC) and the Swiss People's Party (SVP/UDC).

 Judicial branch

 Switzerland has a Federal Supreme Court, with judges elected for six-year terms by the Federal Assembly.
 The function of the Federal Supreme Court is to hear appeals of cantonal courts or the administrative rulings of the federal administration.

 Switzerland does not have a Constitutional Court, and the Supreme Court cannot comment on law put forward by the parliament.
 This role is assumed by the people, which acts as a guardian and can repeal any legislation or constitutional change.